How Smoke and Fire Damage Can Affect Your Commercial Property

 - Fuel smoke

-Dry smoke is powdery in texture, rather than greasy, and doesn’t smell as much as other types of smoke either.
-It’s produced by fast-burning, high-temperature fires that are usually caused by wood or paper materials.
-Because of its powdery texture, it gets into all types of nooks and crannies and the acidic nature will damage electrical goods.
+Dry smoke is powdery in texture, rather than greasy and doesn’t smell as much as other types of smoke either.
+It is produced by fast-burning, high-temperature fires that are usually caused by wood or paper materials.

 Wet smoke is produced by low-heat and slow-burning fires from materials such as rubber and plastic damage and is greasy, thick, black and incredibly strong in odour.
 It’s very difficult to clean and will leave rust and corrosion behind if not dealt with properly.

 Fuel smoke is self-explanatory and comes from burnt fuels such as oil, petrol or kerosene.
-If your business’ commercial building houses these types of fuels, there should be fire prevention measures already in place.
-Fuel smoke is characterised by the thick and sticky residue that is very smelly and ruins almost anything it touches if it’s not removed quickly.
+Fuel smoke is characterised by the thick and sticky residue that harbours a pungent smell and is known to ruin almost anything it touches if not removed quickly.

-The effects of smoke and fire damage to your commercial property can vary depending on the type of smoke damage, and the types of materials that are burnt.
+The effects of smoke and fire damage to your commercial property can vary depending on the type of smoke damage and the types of materials that are burnt.

-1. Smoke Inhalation
+Smoke Inhalation

 Irritation

-Breathing problems
+Breathing Problems

-2. Invalid Insurance Claim
+Invalid Insurance Claim

 Documenting evidence of the smoke and fire damage across the entire commercial property is so important to avoid an invalid insurance claim.

-3. Business Operation
+Business Operation

-How To Prevent Commercial Property Fires
+How to Prevent Commercial Property Fires

 Prevention of commercial fire damage is essential if you’re to avoid disruption to your business, costly restoration services and unnecessary stress.

-1. Reduce Fire Hazards
+Reduce Fire Hazards

-Reducing fire hazards includes minimising the following:
+Reducing fire hazards includes minimising and taking safety precautions with the following:

 - Arson